Sweden may have more transparent "Stibor" system before year-end

 In Sweden, banks set the rate by saying what they are willing to lend at, not the level at which they think they could borrow as with Libor.

-Suggestions for improving confidence in Stibor include adding to the five banks - Nordea, Handelsbanken, SEB, Swedbank and Danske Bank - which set the rate and ensuring the rates are backed by actual interbank deals.
+Suggestions for improving confidence in Stibor include adding to the five banks - Nordea (NDA.ST), Handelsbanken (SHBa.ST), SEB (SEBa.ST), Swedbank (SWEDa.ST) and Danske Bank (DANSKE.CO) - which set the rate and ensuring the rates are backed by actual interbank deals.

 Another possibility is basing the rate on a banks' cost of funding.
 This could involve using a rate linked to a banks' cost of borrowing in a foreign currency such as the U.S. dollar and swapping that into Swedish crowns.